maldil/ICSE2022_ArtifactEvaluation/README.md

 # Discovering Repetitive Code Changes in Python ML Systems
-We made all the tools and data used in the research publicly available in order to claim "Available" and "Functional" batches.
+We made all the tools and data used in the research publicly available in order to claim "Available" and "Reusable" batches.

 ## About the artifact